Thank you for volunteering your expertise and your time to serve on the Program Committee for ACE.

 Research and practitioner papers

 In the past, ACE has accepted both research papers and practice papers without distinguishing between them.
-From ACE 2019 there is a clear distinction, and reviewers are asked to review each paper according to the category in which it was submitted, using the guidelines on this page.
+Since ACE 2019, there has been a clear distinction, and reviewers are asked to review each paper according to the category in which it was submitted, using the guidelines on this page.

 Practitioner papers provide the opportunity for teachers to share new educational tools, interesting teaching resources, assignments, and techniques that may be of broad interest to the community.